-Professor Ekeke received his Bachelor of Science in Engineering and his Master of Science in Engineering (2013) from Mercer University and his law degree (2016) from Case Western Reserve University.
+Professor Ekeke earned his Bachelor of Science and Master of Science degrees in engineering from Mercer University.
+Three years later, in 2016, he earned his law degree from Case Western Reserve University.

-After graduating from CWRU School of Law, he spent 2 and a half years at the Cuyahoga County Prosecutor's Office.
-While at the Prosecutor's Office, he handled cases in the Juvenile Division and General Felony Unit, which included drafting charges, drafting motions and briefs, and conducted multiple hearings and trials concerning cases involving petty offenses to major trial offenses.
+After graduating law school, Ekeke worked for two and a half years in the Juvenile Division and General Felony Unit in the Cuyahoga County Prosecutor's Office, where he was responsible for drafting charges, motions and briefs, as well as conducting hearings and trials for cases ranging from petty offenses to major trial offenses.

 Before coming to work full time at the law school, Professor Ekeke worked as an adjunct professor, coaching the Black Law Student Association Mock Trial Team to third-place finishes in both regional and national competitions in 2019.

 Professor Ekeke currently works as a Clinical Fellow in the law school's IP Venture Clinic and continues to coach the Black Law Student Association Mock Trial Team.